otovo/python-portabletext-html/README.md

 # Sanity HTML Renderer for Python

-> Repo is currently a work in progress.
-Not production ready.

 This package generates HTML from [Portable Text](https://github.com/portabletext/portabletext).

 For the most part, it mirrors [Sanity's](https://www.sanity.io/) own [block-content-to-html](https://www.npmjs.com/package/%40sanity/block-content-to-html) NPM library.